Dad Forces “Class Clown” Child to Wear Sign and Stand on Street: What Do You Think?

 I certainly empathize with the fear and frustration behind this action.
-I hear many parents who contact the 1-on-1 Coaching team echoing similar statements of wanting to shame their child to do better.
+I hear many parents who contact the parent coaching team echoing similar statements of wanting to shame their child to do better.

 Let’s talk for a minute about the difference between shame and guilt.
 Guilt comes from recognition that one has done something wrong, and feels remorse from that wrongdoing.
 Guilt can lead to accountability, since that person is likely to feel regret and responsibility for his or her actions.
 Shame is more about feelings of humiliation and worthlessness, and is likely to cause that person to withdraw in embarrassment.
 The difference here is that shame does not lead to accountability—and may lead to a decrease in effective problem-solving skills.